 10 x ACT composite score (without the writing score) + (200 x high school grade point average)

 *California residents within our local admission area must have a minimum index of 2900 using SAT scores or 694 using ACT scores.
 Eligibility for California residents outside our local admission area will be determined by the characteristics of the applicant pool after all applications are collected.
 Non-California residents must have a minimum index of 3502 using SAT or 842 using ACT scores.

-* Local admission area: A student who graduated from a high school in Sacramento, Placer, El Dorado, San Joaquin, Solano, or Yolo county is considered in our local admission area.
+* Local admission area: A student who graduated from a high school in Sacramento, El Dorado, Nevada, Placer, San Joaquin, Sierra, Solano, or Yolo county is considered in our local admission area.

 Your grade point average is based on grades earned during 10th through 12th grades of college prep courses.
 You may receive bonus points for each C or better in approved honors or AP courses.